KaiKitJeffreyChan/Multi-Agent-Simulation/README.md

 # 🎮 Multi-Agent Simulation Framework 🚀

-A Java-based toolkit for building simulations with interacting agents.
-Whether it's a city, jungle, or robot uprising, bring your ideas to life!
+A fun app I built for building simulations with interacting agents using Typescript.

 ---